knot-system/knot-installer/README.md

 Download the latest release from the [releases page](https://github.com/maxhaesslein/homestead/releases), and extract it to a folder on your webserver.
 Point your webbrowser to the `install.php` file (for example, `https://www.example.com/install.php`) - make sure, that the URL you open is the URL you want to use as your home page; if you want to use `https://`, open the `install.php` with `https://`, and if you want to use a `www`-subdomain, make sure to include it.
 The `install.php` will then guide you through the setup process, which will install and configure all modules in their own subfolders.
 After the installation, the `install.php` gets deleted automatically.

 You then can open the website at `https://www.example.com`.
 The Sekretär backend can be reached inside the `sekretaer/` subfolder (for example, `https://www.example.com/sekretaer/`); there you can log in with your root URL (`https://www.example.com`).
-The login-flow will then use indieauth.com to send a logincode to the email address you set while installing.
-This will change in the future, when we add our own authorization module.

 ## Updating